evrignaud/fim/docker-hub.md

 ### Run it:
 If you don't have the Fim docker image locally it will pull the image first.
+This script takes the same arguments as the `fim` one.

     $ ./fim-docker -h